microsoft/ApplicationInsights-Xamarin/README.md

-# Application Insights for Xamarin.Forms (1.0-alpha.3)
+# Application Insights for Xamarin.Forms (1.0-alpha.3) DEPRECATED

+This SDK is officially deprecated.
+Please switch to [HockeyApp](https://hockeyapp.net) or consider [MobileCenter](https://www.visualstudio.com/vs/mobile-center/).

+You can find more about the transition from Application Insights to HockeyApp [here](https://www.hockeyapp.net/blog/2016/03/11/welcome-application-insights-users.html) and about how Mobile Center will be the future of HockeyApp [here](https://www.hockeyapp.net/blog/2016/11/16/mobile-center-next-generation-hockeyapp.html).

+Please don't hesitate to get in touch via [support@hockeyapp.net](mailto:support@hockeyapp.net). if you have questions.

+### About

 <span style="color:green">If you want to use the a version of the SDK, which doesn't have a dependency on Xamarin.Forms, please switch to</span> [**feature/remove-xamarin-forms**](https://github.com/Microsoft/ApplicationInsights-Xamarin/tree/feature/remove-xamarin-forms) *(Thanks to [xvare](https://github.com/xvare))*.
 However, changes on this branch have not been fully tested, yet.